tektutor/jenkins-sep-2021/Day2/README.md

                        2. Were there any obstacles?
                        3. What you are planning to do today?
     - What is the equivalent engineering practice to Daily Stand-up meeting?
-         - Whenever code commit happens, there should some tools which detects code commit and grabs the latest code, triggers the build, automates testing and then give a build report(feedback) to the team including the person who did code commit.
+         - Whenever code commit happens, there should be some tools which detects code commit and grabs the latest code, triggers the build, automates testing and then give a build report(feedback) to the team including the person who did code commit.
          - Test Driven Development (TDD)
-         - Behaviour Driven Development
+         - Behaviour Driven Development (BDD)
+         - Domain Driven Development (DDD)

          - Continuous Integration
-               - Source code should be commited(integrated) several times a day by all the team members
+               - Source code should be commited(integrated) to dev branch several times a day by all the team members
-               - Whenever the code is logically complete.
-To develop a complex functionality, maybe I need to develop 10~15 unit level functions.
-Whenever I completed one unit-level function along with the necessary automated test-cases, I should check-in the code.
+               - Whenever the code is logically complete, code must be committed without delay.
+                 To develop a complex functionality, maybe you need to develop 10~15 unit level functions.
+Whenever you completed one unit-level function along with the necessary automated test-cases, you should check-in the code.
+               - build failures are seen as a good thing in case build fails due to test case failures.
+               - When one or more automated test cases fail, your automated test cases have caught some bugs, which is the reason you are following Continuous Integration.

          - Jenkins (CI Server) (Hudson, Teamcity, Bamboo, Microsoft TFS)
-              - a former Sun Microsystems employee by name Koshuke Kawaguji developed Hudson
+              - a former Sun Microsystems employee by name Kohsuke Kawaguji developed Hudson CI Server
-              - developed using Java but works for any programming stack
+              - developed using Java but works for any programming language stack
               - Sun Microsystems was acquired by Oracle (led by Larry Elison)
               - a part of Hudson team came out of Oracle and they created branch(Jenkins) keeping Hudson code base as baseline
+              - Oracle maintains Hudson CI Server, while the Jenkins CI Server is being developed as opensource tool by the Kohsuke Kawaguji and Opensource community
               - will automatically detect code changes done in Version Control (GitHub,GitLab, BitBucket, Perforce,etc)
               - will get the latest code snapshot from GitHub
-              - triggers a Maven/Gradle build
+              - triggers a Maven/Gradle/Make/MSBuild/etc build
-              - runs the automated test cases as part build
+              - runs the automated test cases as part of build
               - sends out an email with Build report to all team members (Feedback)

 ### Overview

-- Continuous Integration(CI) Build Server
+#### Continuous Integration(CI)
--
+     - Code in frequently integrated several times a day by all the team members
+     - any time code is commited, the respective member will also write automated test cases to test his/her code part of code commit
+     - CI Servers like Jenkins, automates the build and test process and give Build Report as feedback
+     - Each time code is commited, CI Servers repeats the existing and new Test cases added to verify the new functionality and existing functionalities.
+This helps in reporting bugs as and when new code is committed (fail-fast approach).

+#### Continuous Deployment
+     - Release binaries are tested automatically in Dev environment and promoted to QA environment for further automated test cases added by QA team, which is then promoted to Pre-prod environment to further test in a production equivalent environment to certify the release is good to go live or not.

+#### Continuous Delivery
+     - Once the release binaries are tested thoroughly, the release binaries will be deployed to the live production environment or to the Customer's staging environment to go live any time the customer decides.

 #### Setting up Jenkins
 ```